 The nature of the work we do has radically changed in the past decades, but the places we do work — the actual workplace — lags behind.
 When you walk into an office today you might see some modern elements, like open floor plans and standing desks, but you might also see uninviting furniture, bland meeting rooms, and no access to natural light.

 These workplace features (and their juxtaposition) reflect a deeper lack of supportive technology, collaboration, and flexibility.
 These are all concepts young professionals have come to expect.
 So, how will workplaces rise to the occasion?
-What will world-class workplaces look like in the near future?
+What will the future workplace look like?

 In an effort to answer these questions we spoke with workplace experts and conducted a Censuswide survey of 500 corporate executives.
 The results will challenge your assumptions about how successful workplaces will operate in the future — and beyond.